Binomial Edge Ideals of Unicyclic Graphs: Introduction

 2mm

-\textbf{Acknowledgment:} The author is grateful to his Ph.D. advisor, A. V. Jayanthan for his constant support and insightful discussions.
+\textbf{Acknowledgment:} The author is grateful to his Ph.D. advisor, Prof. A. V. Jayanthan for his constant support and insightful discussions.
 The author thanks University Grants Commission, Government of India, for financial assistance.
 The author has extensively used computer algebra software Macaulay2 \cite{m2} for computations.
+The author is also thankful to the referee for carefully reading the manuscript and making several suggestions that improved the exposition.